 Tabbert Cellini Slide-Out

-The Tabbert Cellini Slide-Out may look like the travel of your youth on the outside, but that’s where the similarities stop.
+The Tabbert Cellini Slide-Out may look like the trailer of your youth on the outside, but that’s where the similarities stop.
 Open up the side door of the sizable German model and you’ll find it’s as luxurious as the most decked-out rock star tour bus, only a little more tasteful.
 Starting at $83,425, the trailer’s spacious and glossy interior features a full-sized kitchen, comfortable living area and a bedroom with more than enough room for a queen-sized mattress and a gorgeous wood and steel-decorated bathroom.
-Also, as the name hints, it features a slide out portion that makes the trailer’s already deceptively large living area even larger.
+Also, as the name hints, it features a slide out section that makes the trailer’s already deceptively large living area even larger.